Anish2454/dwsource/lct-4.md

 Network Layer - IP Packets
 Link Layer - Ethernet Frames

-Whenever data crosses from a higher layer to a lower one, layer-specific metadata is added \n From Application -> Transport, UDP or TCP headers are added, including network port information. \n From Transport -> Network, data (including Transport headers) is packaged into IP Packets \n From Network -> Link, packets (including IP and Transport headers) are packaged into Ethernet Frames
+Whenever data crosses from a higher layer to a lower one, layer-specific metadata is added
+From Application -> Transport, UDP or TCP headers are added, including network port information.
+From Transport -> Network, data (including Transport headers) is packaged into IP Packets
+From Network -> Link, packets (including IP and Transport headers) are packaged into Ethernet Frames

 Whenever data crosses from a lower level to a higher one, the packaging for the lower layer is removed